moby/moby/README.md

 A common method for distributing applications and sandboxing their execution is to use virtual machines, or VMs.
-Typical VM formats are VMware's vmdk, Oracle Virtualbox's vdi, and Amazon EC2's ami.
+Typical VM formats are VMWare's vmdk, Oracle VirtualBox's vdi, and Amazon EC2's ami.
 In theory these formats should allow every developer to automatically package their application into a "machine" for easy distribution and deployment.
 In practice, that almost never happens, for a few reasons: